annaleethompson/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?

+Going into this assignment I definitly felt very overwhelmed, mostly because I didn't know where to start.
+I would have liked a little more guidence in understanding what I should do and personally, I should have done a little more work to fully understand object oriented programming before diving in.
+Something that worked well was my colaboration with others.
+Working with my friends and going to the tutoring hours really helped me to start coding and debug my assignment.
+To someone taking this course in the future, I would say to read the instructions/watch the video carefully and ask for help if you don't know where to start/continue.